borhenryk/startup_webpage/_posts/2015-02-24-qa_transformers.markdown

 ---

-<p>Recent advances in large language models such as BERT, RoBERTa, ALBERT etc. changed the field of information extraction from unstructured data (using QA).
+<p align="justify">Recent advances in large language models such as BERT, RoBERTa, ALBERT etc. changed the field of information extraction from unstructured data (using QA).
 Nevertheless, due to the huge amount of annotated data (Stanford Question answering dataset for Question Answering tasks), most progress has been made in English.
 A translation of the SQuAD dataset would make it possible to achieve better results for this type of task in other languages where this type of data is limited or not available at all.</p>

 <div class="side-by-side">
     <div class="toleft">